 - Keep copies of your medical records and bills.
 As you attend doctor’s visits and start receiving medical bills in the mail, make sure you keep copies of everything.

 - Hire a local accident law firm promptly.
 It may be necessary to collect other evidence from the accident scene as well; but, at this point, you should not return personally.
 You should hire a law firm to conduct an investigation and gather any additional evidence needed to support your claim.

 4. Securing Maximum Compensation Requires Experienced Legal Representation

 While most slip-and-fall accident claims are resolved through insurance settlements, as an accident victim, even identifying the insurance company you need to deal with can be a challenge.
 Calculating your losses (including emotional distress and loss of consortium requires a comprehensive understanding of your legal rights, and you need to be able to effectively assert your rights in order to avoid settling for too little too soon.
 The best way to deal with all of these issues is to hire an experienced attorney to deal with them on your behalf; and, the sooner you get started, the sooner you can collect the financial compensation you deserve.

 Schedule a Free Initial Consultation in Rock Hill, SC

 At the Lewis Law Firm, we provide experienced legal representation for slip-and-fall accident victims in South Carolina.
-If you have been injured and would like to speak with an attorney, we encourage you to get in touch.
+If you have been injured and would like to speak with a personal injury lawyer we encourage you to get in touch.
 To schedule a free, no-obligation consultation with an attorney at our Rock Hill, SC law offices, please call 803-327-1103 or request an appointment online today.